PrestaShop/prestashop.github.io/news/_posts/2015-07-16-introducing-new-branching-model-prestashop.markdown

 {% alert info %}
-I chose to write this article as PrestaShop 1.6.1.1 just came out.
+I'm writing this article as PrestaShop 1.6.1.1 just came out.
 All version numbers and branch names are based on the current situation, they might have changed as you're reading this article.
 {% endalert %}

 ### 2 branches to understand

-2 main branches will now live side by side.
+2 main branches will now live side by side: _develop_ and the current _release_ branch.

+The _develop_ branch is always the next release.
+According to the roadmap, it can be the next minor version or the next major version.

+When contributing, you have to choose which branch to fork according to what you want to do.
+The following table shows what you can do in each branch.

 <table>